-Established in 1994, the Ventilator Equipment Pool (VEP) is a provincial service operated by Kingston General Hospital that provides life-enhancing equipment to thousands of clients across Ontario.
+Established in 1994, the Ventilator Equipment Pool (VEP) is a provincial service operated by Kingston Health Sciences Centre that provides life-enhancing equipment to thousands of clients across Ontario.
 Funded by the Ministry of Health and Long-Term Care (MOHLTC), the VEP is the central provincial depot of ventilators and related equipment for persons of all ages who require these devices at home and who have been approved under the ministry’s Assistive Devices Program.

 VEP equipment is loaned free-of-charge to individuals with a long-term physical disability or illness requiring mechanical ventilation, for example, muscular dystrophy (MD) or amyotrophic lateral sclerosis (ALS).
 Clients no longer requiring use of the equipment return it to the VEP where it is cleaned, serviced, tested and loaned to the next eligible client.